Registration

 -

-Biological Oceanography.
-Patterns of abundance, diversity and activity of organisms in major ocean ecosystems.
-Identifies major physical, chemical and ecological processes that affect these patterns, and analyzes the impact of biology on ecosystems.
-Uses “flipped” classroom emphasizing hands-on data collection and quantitative analyses, field trips aboard DUML research vessels, and participatory activities to demonstrate core concepts in biological oceanography.
+Discusses patterns of abundance, diversity and activity of organisms in major ocean ecosystems.
+Identifies major physical, chemical and ecological processes that affect these patterns, and analyzes impact of biology on ecosystems.
+Uses a 'flipped' classroom for enhanced development of quantitative skills to measure these patterns, emphasizing hands-on data collection and analyses, multiple field trips aboard DUML research vessels, and participatory activities to demonstrate core concepts in biological oceanography.
+Taught at Duke Marine Lab.
+Spring section requires travel.
 Graduate section includes experimental design component and research paper on final project.

 ENVIRON 705A.
 SOCIAL IMPACT ANALYSIS